ankittiwari127/backend_project/README.md

 Link of github reposititory of this project is
 This project structure is index.js  --> routes -->controllers-->models
 Routes contains all the apis
-Controllers contain the code and functioning of all the api rountes .Is consists of different files inside it config folder consist of connect of database.
+Controllers contain the code and functioning of all the api rountes .It consists of different files inside it config folder consist of connection of database.
-Differts routes of this product is you have to run this api in postman
+Different routes of this product is you have to run this api in postman
 TO create product http://localhost:4000/api/v1/createproduct To  delete product we have to give id of that product http://localhost:4000/api/v1/deleteproduct/id of product